 When we feel our anger rising the first thing we need to do is interrupt our thought pattern by reminding ourselves that we DO have a choice in the matter.

-This concept is a powerful truth that I go deep into in my Choosing Calm Toolkit for Moms.
+This concept is a powerful truth that I go deep into in my Happier Mom Toolkit.
 I’ll give you the cliff-notes version here.
 We are not held captive to react negatively to the things happening around us, including the behaviors of our children.

 Let me say it again for the moms in the back…we are NOT held captive to react negatively to the things happening around us, including the behaviors of our children.